-Associate Director, Moody School of Graduate and Advanced Studies
+Associate Director and Diversity Officer, Moody School of Graduate and Advanced Studies

 Kerri Bennett works with Ph.D. and Dedman College Master's students to provide administrative support for student progression, maintaining academic records, and processing students for graduation.
 Kerri is the main point of contact for dissertation format checks, Graduate Student Travel Grants, and similar resources offered by the Moody School Dean's Office.
 She also handles general admissions questions for Ph.D. and Dedman College Master's applicants and potential applicants.
 Kerri has over 10 years of experience in Higher Ed from Recruiting, Admissions, to Student Finance.
 She joined SMU in Fall of 2016.
 While helping motivate others to further their education, she also obtained an MBA with a concentration in Marketing.

 Director of Recruitment and Admissions, Moody School of Graduate and Advanced Studies